Canon 7D II vs Leica X2

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X2 from Leica.
+Both the 7D Mark II and the X2 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 7D II and the Leica X2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.